purejamie/immich_scripts/README.md

 1. Use the env file to set up immich credentials (example in root folder) and ensure the dependancies are installed.

-2. Run the script with the `--face-count' flag only to create albums containing pictures with a large number of unhidden faces which aren't named.
+2. Run the script with the `--face-count` flag **only** to create albums containing pictures with a large number of unhidden faces which aren't named.
 The number of faces is configurable (default is 10).

     ```
     python3 hide_faces_in_picture.py --face-count 20